INSTRUCTORS & STAFF FOR BUCKEYE DULCIMER FESTIVAL 'APRIL, 2025

 Intermediate/Advanced

-ZOOM OPTION: Linda's 10 hours of extended instruction will be offered as a Zoom option for those folks who cannot attend in person.
+ZOOM OPTION: Dave's 10 hours of extended instruction will be offered as a Zoom option for those folks who cannot attend in person.
 The Zoom feed will be monitored by BDF staff who will be sure that any questions are answered.

 Zoom Registration form